HighnessAtharva/Blog/content/posts/tech/Sales Data Analysis.md

 We will explore the analysis step-by-step using the **test.csv** and **train.csv** files.
 Through a combination of theoretical explanations and practical demonstrations, we will delve into data preprocessing, exploratory data analysis, feature engineering, and model building.
 We will be utilizing the power of Python for conducting Exploratory Data Analysis, performing data visualization, and training machine learning models.
 It is recommended to follow along using a Jupyter Notebook, as it provides an interactive and user-friendly environment for code execution and documentation.

+{{< fancylink "Learn to deploy confidently with this guide on" "Netlify CI/CD" "/posts/tech/netlify-ci-cd/" >}}

 To proceed with the analysis, we will make use of various Python libraries, including:

 - **pandas**: for data manipulation and analysis